Great-Sun-Group/credex-core/docs/deployments.md

 4. Attach VS Code to the running container or use `docker exec` to access the container's shell.

-## GitHub Codespaces Development
+### 3.2 GitHub Codespaces

-GitHub Codespaces provides a cloud-based development environment that's preconfigured for the project:

-1. Set up GitHub Secrets:
-   - Go to your personal GitHub Settings -> Codespaces and Add New Secret for each environment variable, giving it access to the greatsun-dev repository.

-2. Create a new Codespace:
-   - Go to the main page of the greatsun-dev repository (dev branch), and create a new branch from dev.
+1. Go to the main page of the greatsun-dev repository (dev branch), and create a new branch from dev.
-   - In the new branch, click on the "Code" button
-   - Select the "Codespaces" tab
-   - Click "Create codespace on new-branch-name"
+2. Click on the "Code" button, select the "Codespaces" tab, and click "Create codespace on new-branch-name".
 3. The Codespace will automatically set up the environment.
 4. Use the integrated terminal to run commands and start the application:
    ```
    npm run dev
    ```

-The application should now be running and accessible via the Codespaces URL, which will be automatically generated and displayed in the terminal.
+### 3.3 Staging and Production

+Staging and production environments are managed through AWS ECS and deployed via GitHub Actions.
+The initial setup process is as follows:

+1. Set up GitHub Secrets for AWS deployment (detailed in section 4.2).
+2. Set up Terraform (detailed in section 6.1).

-## Configuration
+## 4. Configuration

+### 4.1 Environment Variables

 The application uses environment variables for configuration.
-These are defined in [config](config/config.ts).
+These are defined in [config/config.ts](config/config.ts).

-## AWS Deployment

-The application is deployed to AWS using ECS (Elastic Container Service) with Fargate.
-The deployment process is automated using GitHub Actions and Terraform.
-The default AWS region for deployment is set to af-south-1 (Cape Town).
+The `NODE_ENV` variable is set during the deployment process:
+- For staging deployments, it's set to 'staging'
+- For production deployments, it's set to 'production'
+- For other (all dev and research) deployments, it defaults to 'development'

-### Prerequisites
+### 4.2 Secrets Management

-1. AWS Account
-2. GitHub repository with the credex-core code

-### Setting up GitHub Secrets for AWS Deployment
+#### GitHub Secrets

-To securely manage environment variables and secrets for AWS deployment, add the following to your GitHub repository secrets:
+For secure management of deployment-related sensitive data, set up the following GitHub Secrets:

 1. Go to your GitHub repository.
 2. Navigate to Settings > Secrets.